My Dirty Little Secrets for Buying a Home

 Q: How do I know the property value will increase?

 Although there are no guarantees, there are clues and historical data that are indicative of future performance.
-One thing that drives home values in the Fort Bragg area more than anything else is the addition of “walkability” and commercial/retail space.
+One thing that drives home values in the Fort Liberty area more than anything else is the addition of “walkability” and commercial/retail space.

 If you know the area is changing and is going to increase in density or desirability, you are likely to see an increase in value over time, perhaps more than other areas.
 I always tell my clients to not go on hearsay, but look at projects that have actually gone through the planning, development, and funding stages.

 Being near transit is also a good indicator that your value will increase over time.
-The good news about the Fort Bragg market in general is that our population is increasing, our unemployment is low, and our economy is booming.
+The good news about the Fort Liberty market in general is that our population is increasing, our unemployment is low, and our economy is booming.
 That is a recipe for an increase in value overtime.

-However, you still need to buy smart — each neighborhood, block and/or building can be different and it’s important to understand that you don’t overpay.
+However, you still need to buy smart — each neighborhood, block and/or building can be different and it’s important to understand that so you don’t overpay.

 There is an old saying that says you make money in real estate when you buy, so focus on that and you’ll be fine when you sell.